shtukas/gaia/README.md

 ## gaia-web

 To run the web server do `stack exec gaia-web` (this command must be ran at the root of the source code, because the code assume that the folder "web-root" is a child of the current directory).
+Then navigate to `http://127.0.0.1:8000`.

 Currently primitive, but works.
 In this commit queries are not yet submitted to backend, instead are echoed to the page.

 ## What does the search do ?